-The Company has a 100% interest in the Rory Claim Group consisting of 265 staked claims located in the Yukon Territory, Canada.
-The Rory Claim Group is adjacent to the Wellgreen project in the Yukon Territory, Canada.
-The Rory Claim Group claims are in good standing until 2013.
+The Company has a 100% interest in the Rory Group consisting of 265 staked claims located in the Yukon Territory, Canada.
+The Rory Group is adjacent to the Wellgreen project in the Yukon Territory, Canada.
+The Rory Group claims are in good standing until 2013.

 Guyana Precious is in the process of re-evaluating the Rory Claim Group in the Yukon by commissioning an in-depth interpretation of the airborne geophysics completed in 2008.
-Subject to a positive revaluation, the Company will determine a budget for a follow-up exploration program at the Rory Claim Group.